 The performance was made possible by the Shaaray Tefila Holocaust Remembrance Committee, led by Lori Laub.
 Then followed by a reception in the Jewish Heritage Hall for the audience to have a chance to meet with Michael and the artists in person.

 Additional details about the performance from the original press release follow:

-New York, NY, August 19, 2022 — The World Premiere of Michael Shapiro’s VOICES is set to take place at Temple Shaaray Tefila of Northern Westchester on November 9, 2022 which is the remembrance day of Kristallnacht.
-Tickets for the concert are free however we ask you to register to save your seat below.
-This performance will feature 35 performers including Daniel Mutlu, the Senior Cantor of Central Synagogue in New York City, Ember Choral Arts, and the American Modern Ensemble, conducted by Deborah Simpkin King.
-The co-world premiere of the work will occur the next day, November 10, 2022, at Central Synagogue.
+The World Premiere of Michael Shapiro’s VOICES took place at Temple Shaaray Tefila of Northern Westchester on November 9, 2022 which is the remembrance day of Kristallnacht.
+This performance featured 35 performers including Daniel Mutlu, the Senior Cantor of Central Synagogue in New York City, Ember Choral Arts, and the American Modern Ensemble, conducted by Deborah Simpkin King.
+The co-world premiere of the work occured the next day, November 10, 2022, at Central Synagogue.